 How did the Fake Microsoft Help Desk Tech Support Scam get on my computer?

 It is important to note that this Trojan is installed by other programs that did not adequately disclose that other software would be installed along with it.
 Therefore, it is important that you pay attention to the license agreements and installation screens when installing anything off of the Internet.
 If an installation screen offers you Custom or Advanced installation options, it is a good idea to select these as they will typically disclose what other 3rd party software will also be installed.
 Furthermore, If the license agreement or installation screens state that they are going to install a toolbar or other unwanted adware, it is advised that you cancel the install and not use the free software.

 Without a doubt, this scam was created to trick you into calling the listed number so that the developers can try and convince you into purchasing unnecessary services or software.
 For no reason should you call this number, and if you have already have purchased services, I advise you to dispute the charges with your credit card company.
 To remove this Trojan and any related software for free, please use the removal guide below.

 Self Help Guide

-How to remove Fake Microsoft Help Desk Tech Support Scam:
+To remove Fake Microsoft Help Desk Tech Support Scam, follow these steps:

 This removal guide may appear overwhelming due to the amount of the steps and numerous programs that will be used.
 It was only written this way to provide clear, detailed, and easy to understand instructions that anyone can use to remove this infection for free.
 Before using this guide, we suggest that you read it once and download all necessary tools to your desktop.
 After doing so, please print this page as you may need to close your browser window or reboot your computer.